Study of NKTR 255 in Combination With Cetuximab in Solid Tumors

 Time Frame

-Time Frame: 60 days after the last dose of study treatment.
+Time Frame: 60 days after the last dose of study treatment, up to an average of 6 months.

 Safety and tolerability of NKTR-255 in combination with cetuximab as evaluated by dose limiting toxicities, incidence of drug-related Adverse Events (AEs), SAEs, and AEs leading to discontinuation, deaths, and clinical laboratory abnormalities per CTCAE 5.0

-60 days after the last dose of study treatment.
+60 days after the last dose of study treatment, up to an average of 6 months.

-The maximum tolerated dose (MTD) and/or recommended Phase 2 dose (RP2D) or NKTR-255 in combination with cetuximab in R/R HNSCC or CRC for Phase 1b Dose Escalation
+The Maximum Tolerated Dose (MTD) and/or Recommended Phase 2 Dose (RP2D) of NKTR-255 in Combination With Cetuximab in R/R HNSCC or CRC for Phase 1b Dose Escalation

 Secondary Outcome Measures